 Evelyn spent thirty years in the corporate environment when she realized the need for a shift.
-The barriers for new authors to break into the publishing arena were numerous.
-Starting with having to find an agent and losing creative control of their work.
+The barriers for new authors to break into the publishing arena were numerous, starting with having to find an agent and losing creative control of their work.
 Self-publishing and vanity presses seemed to be the only other option for aspiring authors—this option left the entire burden and cost on the author.
-Authors trying to cut costs, had steep learning curves to hurdle in many areas not related to writing, if they were going to produce a quality product.
+Authors trying to cut costs had steep learning curves to hurdle in many areas not related to writing, if they were going to produce a quality product.

 A third way was needed.
 A middle-ground where new authors could be taken seriously, have the quality and professionalism of the traditional houses, yet with more equitable royalty splits.
-A middle-ground where new authors could get reviews and enter for awards, to have a partner to manage all the steps involved while retaining creative control over what happened to their manuscript.
+A middle-ground where new authors could get reviews and enter their work for awards, to have a partner to manage all the steps involved while retaining creative control over what happens to their manuscript.
 A partner to help them reach readers with global distribution and marketing assistance.

 Zimbell House Publishing was born out of this need.
-A partnership publisher that works with it’s authors to create and market quality, professional work that rivals traditional houses.
+A partnership publisher that works with its authors to create and market quality, professional work that rivals traditional houses.

-Joined Zimbell House Publishing in 2015 with an eye towards the future and steps in a new direction.
+Rita joined Zimbell House Publishing in 2015 with an eye towards the future and steps in a new direction.
 Her talent for catching sentences that end in prepositions while juggling multiple story-lines has served her well.
 She understands the flow of a good story-arc, what dialog should be for the genre, and how a character’s development needs to happen.
 Rita’s ever-present red pen often appears to highlight the necessary corrections.